Travis d'Arnaud Player Props: Braves vs. Mets

 Travis d'Arnaud At The Plate

-- He has homered in 17.0% of his games this season, and 4.7% of his chances at the plate.
+- In 16.7% of his games this season, he has hit a home run, and 4.6% of his trips to the dish.

-- d'Arnaud has driven home a run in 18 games this season (38.3%), including more than one RBI in 17.0% of his games and producing three or more of his team's runs on two occasions..
+- d'Arnaud has driven in a run in 18 games this year (37.5%), including eight games with more than one RBI (16.7%).
+He has also driven in three or more of his team's runs in two contests.

-- In 18 of 47 games this season, he has scored, and three of those games included multiple runs.
+- He has scored in 39.6% of his games this year, with more than one run scored in 6.3%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.